-Figure 9004-1 RTS response table.
+Figure 9004-1 Railway Track Signals response table.

 Number of explosions Rail Traffic Crew response

 Sound one long Whistle.

 Reduce to and Travel at Restricted Speed.

-Two Look for and obey any warning signals.
+Two Look for and obey any warnings.

-In the absence of any warning or Handsignal , be prepared to stop within 2500 metres.
+In the absence of any warnings or Handsignal , be prepared to Stop within 2500 metres.

 Sound one long Whistle.

 Three Stop immediately.

-If not advised by a Protection Officer as to the cause, contact the Network Controller .
+111100 If not advised by a Protection Officer as to the cause or cause is unknown, contact the Network Controller .